MLA In-Text Citations

 The United States Government Accountability Office states that “Based on our analysis of available data provided by selected states’ departments of corrections, the most common crimes committed by inmates with serious mental illness varied from state to state” (14).

-Remember, narrative in-text citations MLA should not have abbreviations, other types of references can.
+Remember, citations in prose should not have abbreviations; other types of references can.